JevyZhu/jevyzhu.github.io/_posts/2020-11-25-DIND-Jenkins-K8S.md

   privileged: true
 ```

 By default, the DOCKER_HOST is not set in above `dind` container.
-So then command `docker...` was run, it automatically connect to docker daemon by */var/run/docker.sock*.
+So when command `docker...` was run, it automatically connect to docker daemon by */var/run/docker.sock*.

 Here it is running docker command in `dind` container, which has the docker-daemon running in same container also.